 Parents may be eligible for allowances or subsidies which can reduce costs.
-To find out more about your eligibility for these allowances and subsidies, download the Residential college costs factsheet.
+To find out more about your eligibility for these allowances and subsidies, download the Residential college costs for 2023.

 Applying for a place is an easy process and residential college managers are more than happy to help.

 For country boarding, please enrol in the school you’d like your child to attend and apply for any allowances or subsidies for which you may be eligible.
 Then fill out an application form and submit it to your preferred residential college.
 Visit your preferred residential college’s website for more information.

 For city boarding, you may apply at City Beach Residential College once your child has been accepted into a Gifted and Talented program at a select metropolitan secondary school.

 LINC committees will provide a vital link between residential colleges and the community.
 There will be one LINC committee for each of the nine residential colleges.
 They comprise community members who provide advice and support to the college manager and staff.